stevengharris/SplitView/README.md

 You can change the `layout` and hide/show the green view, and when you next open the app, the `fraction`, `hide`, and `layout` will all be restored how you left them.

-### Modifying and Constraining the Default Splitter
+### Modifying And Constraining The Default Splitter

 You can change the way the default Splitter displays using the `styling` modifier.
 For example, you can change the color, inset, and thickness: